-Testing overuse and misuse is damaging public educationby eating up classroom time, narrowing curriculum and driving many students out of school.
-It is perpetuating a false narrative of failure and putting schools in low-income communities at risk of closure or privatization.
+Testing overuse and misuse is damaging public education.
+It eats up classroom time, narrows curriculum and drives many students out of school.
+It perpetuates a false narrative of failure and puts schools in low-income communities at risk of closure or privatization.

 With public schools closing for the summer, many states are reviewing their 2015-2016 testing experience (once again, not a pretty picture) and planning to implement assessment reforms in coming years.
 You can help stop the U.S. Department of Education from promoting testing misuse and overuse by weighing in on proposed Every Student Succeeds Act regulations.

 Another week of accelerating protests against high-stakes testing.
 If you find these news summaries useful for your assessment reform work, please contribute to help FairTest http://tinyurl.com/supportfairtest as suggested by Michelle Fine in her acceptance speech at last week's "Heroes in Education" awards presentation

 Performance-based assessment works well for all students, but its success with the most vulnerable students is what makes the outcomes of the New York Performance Standards Consortiumso impressive.The Consortium now includes 38 public, non-charter high schools, 36 in New York City.